jyotheee/SFmoviesApp/README.md

 The frontend was built using backbone MVC framework.
 It uses Backbone.js, Underscore.js, jQuery and GoogleMaps API.

 Backend consists of a SQLite database, SQLAlchemy and a Flask framework for python.
-Data is downloaded from from [DataSF:FilmLocations] (https://data.sfgov.org/Culture-and-Recreation/Film-Locations-in-San-Francisco/yitu-d5am?) into a cvs file.
+Data is downloaded from [DataSF:FilmLocations] (https://data.sfgov.org/Culture-and-Recreation/Film-Locations-in-San-Francisco/yitu-d5am?) into a csv file.
 The database is seeded (seed.py) from this CSV file and stored as a Movie model (model.py) into the database table.

 ##Experience